 People who suffer from mild or even advanced dementia often respond to music in a way that has been shown to diminish emotional distress and particular symptoms.
 Music, likely in some emotional way, brings men and women living with dementia moments of joy that are sadly lacking in their lives.

-At the Birches Assisted Living and Memory Care, our counselor and board-certified dance/movement therapist conduct a 'movement to music' hour for residents twice a month.
+At the Birches Assisted Living and Memory Care, our counselor and board-certified dance and movement therapist conduct a 'movement to music' hour for residents twice a month.
 She also offers a similar program twice a month for residents in our Memory care neighborhood, for people with memory loss and dementia.

 During the 'movement to music' hour, men and women who exhibited little awareness of their surroundings responded to the music being played by grasping hands and even swinging and swaying as best they could.
 Two or three even stood up and held hands to move to the music.
 It is genuinely heartening to see them enjoying themselves.

 We call the method 'Movement Dialogue' by employing eye contact and rhythm to make residents feel personally involved in this rhythmic adventure.
 At the beginning of every session, we greet each resident personally by holding their hands and making that all-important eye contact to let them know we respect them as individuals as we enjoy ourselves together.
 Throughout the session, we continually encourage these eager men and women to keep moving to the music.

 A song that received the most significant response was "Sentimental Journey."
 Perhaps it elicited fond memories of times past.
 Yes, music brings back memories.
 They may be happy, sad, and, to be sure, reflective.
 Mitch Miller and his band and chorus made a career of offering the songs that jarred these memories.

 We can all recall the melodies of prom night, those that filled the airways, and those made famous by our favorite vocalists and vocal groups (long live The Kingston Trio).
 These memories constitute a very special type of therapy that tells us the past is still with us through the spirit of music.